 Chitkul – Nagasti trail: An easy an hour ramble to Nasgasti ITBP post by the fields of Chitkul villagers.

-Charang – La Pass trek (Due to religious aspect attached to trek route, the parikrama or circumambulation starts from Charang village but the trek is doable from Chitkul also).
+Charang – La Pass trek (Due to religious aspect attached to trek route, the parikrama or circumambulation of Kinnaur Kailash peak starts from Charang village but the trek is doable from Chitkul also).

 Chitkul – Ranikanda hike: Ranikanda is an extensive stretch of mountain meadows on the left bank of Baspa river.
 It was, and still, it is the camping/halting site for the shepherds of Harsil and Kinnaur.
 The ITBP(Indo-Tibet Border Police) has built a road connecting Ranikanda to Chitkul however the movement of the vehicles is restricted.
 Around 3 hours of leisurely walk will take you to the meadows of Ranikanda.

 The snowfall or winter season in Chitkul starts in early December(sometimes Chitkul gets snow even in November) and ends in early March.
 Occasionally the snowfall season gets stretched to the April month.
 Heavy snowfall often snaps road connectivity to Chitkul during the March month.
 The local administration and ITBP personal at Mastrang(near Rackcham) employ snow cutters & excavators to keep the traffic moving.
 Ping us to get the latest connectivity status.